 Grand Challenges in Wind Energy Science

-In coordination with global experts, NREL is leading the discussion of critical challenges in the research and development of wind energy to support renewable energy goals.
+In collaboration with global experts, NREL is leading the discussion of critical challenges in the research and development (R&D) of wind energy to support low-cost and efficient grid integration, resilience, and security.

-The spark to compile the “grand challenges” in wind energy ignited at an NREL-led workshop in 2017, where 70 wind experts representing 15 countries identified areas of wind energy research that require further progress from the scientific community.
+Following that workshop, the momentum to address wind energy's grand challenges grew.
 In 2019, 29 scientists from NREL and other worldwide academic, government, and industry organizations coauthored an article on the issue published in the journal Science.

-NREL researchers in 2022 coordinated an effort with 100 worldwide wind energy experts to write a series of 10 articles for Wind Energy Science (see the Publications section below) on the grand challenges to dig into what research could help fill the gaps and address critical needs for wind energy advancement.
+Building on this foundation, NREL researchers led a global collaboration in 2022, partnering with 100 wind energy experts to author a series of 10 articles for Wind Energy Science (see the Publications section below) that explored the challenges in depth and identified key research opportunities.
 This effort was supported and guided by the European Academy of Wind Energy Publications Committee.

 Objectives